dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-logging/index.md

 :::moniker range=">= aspnetcore-8.0"

-HTTP Logging is a middleware that logs information about incoming HTTP requests and HTTP responses.
+HTTP logging is a middleware that logs information about incoming HTTP requests and HTTP responses.
 HTTP logging provides logs of:

 * HTTP request information
 * Common properties